CLI Reference#

 EDG_CONFIG

-Path to the workload YAML config file (required for database commands, optional for repl)
+Path or URL to the workload YAML config file (required for database commands, optional for repl)

 --driver